openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.
 However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2024/01/20

+* 02:00pm All systems shut down because of datacenter temperature issue.

 ### 2023/12/02

 We are currently undergoing some important updates and maintenance on our HPC system.
 Here’s what you need to know: